alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 Waves are a very particular phenomenon that happens when there is an oscillation in a substance.
 For instance, waves in water happen because its molecules wiggle up and down.
-If light is a wave,
-then what is oscillating to create it?
+If light is a wave and it can propagate even when there is no matter, then what is oscillating to create it?
-The answer given by scientists was [ether](https://en.wikipedia.org/wiki/Luminiferous_aether): the intangible medium where waves of light were supposed to propagate.
+The answer given by scientists was [ether](https://en.wikipedia.org/wiki/Luminiferous_aether): the **intangible medium** where waves of light were supposed to propagate.
 Of course its existence would create other problems: what properties did this mysterious ether have?
 And so scientists set about to detect it.